decentralized-identity/keri/docs/Glossary.md

 What if PBFT and Stellar had a baby that was missing liveness and total ordering but had safety and was completely decentralized, portable, and permission less?
 It would be named KERI.\
 (_SamMSmith_)

+#### Key compromise

+Basically there are three infrastructures that are included in “key management” systems that must be protected.
+1. Key pair creation and storage
+2. Event signing
+3. Event signature verification.

+So when we say “key compromise” we really mean compromise of **one of those three things**.

+More in the security sections of [Universal Identifier Theory](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/IdentifierTheory_web.pdf)

 #### Key Event Log
 Also `KEL`.
 Hash-chained Key Events, these are blockchains in a narrow definition, but not in the sense of ordering (not ordered) or global consensus mechanisms (not needed).
 _(SamMSmith)_ \